 2. Use a vintage statement piece

 The good news is that you don’t have to completely overhaul your living room to achieve a rustic look.
 You can do it by trading one modern piece of furniture for an older, vintage choice.
-Take this wooden coffee table, for example, it provides a great contrast to the rest of the white room.
+For instance, the addition of a simple wooden coffee table can provide a great contrast to a mostly white or light neutral room.

 Rustic living rooms can get a little bit dark, so it’s really important to keep the light flowing through in.
 You can achieve this look with large floor-to-ceiling windows – just remember to keep the draping curtains open wide in the daytime!

 If the weather is cool enough, and you’ve got a fireplace in your living room, turn it on!
 There’s nothing more cosy than the sound of a crackling fire.
 It’ll add a rustic touch to your space and will provide the perfect ambience for hosting guests.

 Don’t have a fireplace yet?
 Or maybe you want your wood-burning fireplace converted into a gas one?
 There are multiple options that you can pick and choose between but when it comes to getting put in, get a professional to take care of your fireplace installation.

 No colour scheme is cosier than one that is made up of warm neutrals.
 While you don’t have to stick to these colours to create a rustic living room, it certainly does help.
 A colour palette of soft browns and greys lays the foundation for comfy furniture and gentle fabrics.
 Whatever colours you choose, just make sure you stick to a theme.
 Because consistency really is key in creating a finished space.